 With an abundance of well-marked trails, there are over 60 miles to choose from in Wawayanda State Park.
-Of those trails, you can trek through a 20-mile section of the Appalachian Trail, you can search for the white blazes along this narrow and rocky stretch of the trail.
-With a wide selection of difficulty-rated trails, this is a great state park to visit for any level of hiking.
+Of those trails, you can trek through a 20-mile section of the Appalachian Trail; you can search for the white blazes along this narrow and rocky stretch of the trail.
+With a wide selection of difficulty-rated trails, this is a great state park for any level of hiking.
 There are plenty of outlook locations including the top of Wawayanda Mountain for panoramic views.

 Allaire State Park:

 Home to several historic buildings from 19th-Century iron making, Allaire State Park in Farmingdale, New Jersey, is centrally located in the state and offers a wide network of trails throughout the park.
-There are not too many marked trails throughout the park, but there are great trails for multi-use including hiking and mountain biking.
+There are not too many marked trails throughout the park, but there are great trails for multi-use, including hiking and mountain biking.

 Allamuchy State Park: